Seeking new musical territories is important for Mikael Augustsson.

 and Morricone, he creates music that is highly personal and unique.

-In the latest of a series of projects, he mixes impressions from Miles Davis’s
+On the record CARNE, he mixes impressions from Miles Davis’s

 recording Bitches Brew with elements from